jordan-thirkle/jordan-thirkle/README.md

 **Software that stays useful — not just shipped.**

-I'm the whole studio behind By JTT: web, game, and software development, built with AI doing the heavy lifting so it stays a one-person operation.
+One person, no team, AI doing the grunt work.

 <br>